 If you find hornworms without those rice grains on them, you can put them in a mason jar or some other container as you walk around the garden gathering them.
 Wearing gloves makes this a little less….gross.

 B.T is a chemical that is used in organic gardening to help get rid of certain types of soft-bodied pests.
-It is a naturally occuring
+It is a naturally occurring chemical.

 When you spray it on the plant, the caterpillar needs to eat it for it to be effective, but since they eat seemingly everything on a tomato or pepper plant, this shouldn’t be an issue.

-It only impacts certain types of moths and their caterpillars, like hornworms, gypsy moths, bagworms, and fall cankerworm.
+It only impacts certain types of moths and their caterpillars, like hornworms, gypsy moths, bagworms, and fall cankerworms.
 This works on cabbage loopers as well.